-As the manager of £95.2bn (as at 31 December 2012) of customers' assets, the influence arising from our investment activities is far-reaching.
-We think that our obligations to our clients extend over and above delivering a competitive return to ensuring that the companies in investment portfolios effectively manage business risks over the long term, including those related to environmental, social and governance (ESG) issues.
+As the manager of £82.1bn (as at 31 December 2013) of customers' assets, the influence arising from our investment activities is far-reaching.
+We believe that our obligations to our clients extend over and above delivering a competitive return.
+F&C aims to build an understanding of the fundamental factors shaping the risks and opportunities for the companies we invest in.
+We believe that environmental, social and governance (ESG) issues can have a material impact on company performance and on the economy as a whole, and that robust ESG management by companies is an integral part of good risk management.

 At the same time, we have a clear aim to run our business in line with the principles and practices we expect from the companies in which we invest.
 We were a founder signatory to the United Nations-backed Principles for Responsible Investment (PRI) and the UK Stewardship Code.
-We also support responsible business and investment groups, including the UN Global Compact, the Institutional Investors Group on Climate Change and the Carbon Disclosure Project.
+We also support responsible business and investment groups, including the Institutional Investors Group on Climate Change and the Association of British Insurers.